20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-16 | Trip length: 7-10 days | Budget: $4,000-$7,000

-Costa Rica is the family adventure destination that delivers on every front: zip-lining through cloud forests, spotting sloths and toucans in the wild, swimming in volcanic hot springs, and white-water rafting on Class II-III rapids that are thrilling but safe for kids ages 8+.
-The country's "Pura Vida" culture genuinely welcomes children, and the tourism infrastructure is well-developed enough that logistics rarely become stressful.
+Costa Rica delivers on every family-adventure front: zip-lining through cloud forests, spotting sloths and toucans in the wild, swimming in volcanic hot springs, and white-water rafting on Class II–III rapids that are thrilling but safe for kids 8+.
+The "Pura Vida" culture welcomes children, and the tourism infrastructure is well-developed enough that logistics rarely become stressful.

-Arenal Volcano region works best for families — the hot springs, hanging bridges, and wildlife are concentrated in one area, minimizing long drives.
+The Arenal Volcano region works best for families — hot springs, hanging bridges, and wildlife concentrate in one area, minimizing long drives.
 Manuel Antonio National Park delivers monkeys on the beach (kids lose their minds).
-Costa Rica doesn't require special vaccinations for entry, the US dollar is widely accepted, and direct flights from many US cities keep travel time under 5 hours.
-It's the international trip that feels surprisingly accessible.
+Costa Rica requires no special vaccinations, the US dollar is widely accepted, and direct flights from many US cities keep travel under 5 hours.
+The international trip that feels surprisingly accessible.

 See our Costa Rica family adventure guide for region-by-region planning and packing tips.